Global Missions

 As a church, we recognise that there are unreached peoples both in their home countries and through their diaspora in many parts of the world.

-Through the alignment of vision and resources, Clayton Church of Christ currently engages in Global Mission towards reaching the unreached through Global Workers in Cambodia, South East Asia and Australia, Global Partners in South Asia, as well as Diaspora work in Australia among the Japanese and International Students.
+Through the alignment of vision and resources, Clayton Church of Christ currently engages in Global Mission towards reaching the unreached through Global Workers in Cambodia, Thailand, East Asia and Indigenous Australia, Global Partners in South Asia, as well as Diaspora work in Australia among the Japanese and International Students.

 6 Ways you can get involved: